dumbmatter/dumbmatter.com/src/about-me.md

 title: About Me
 ---

 Hello.
 My name is Jeremy.
-Some of my interests are basketball, programming, and science.

 I am currently a data scientist at <a href="http://www.covance.com/">Covance</a> trying to make clinical trials run a bit more smoothly.
 Before that, I was a research scientist at <a href="http://bhsai.org/">BHSAI</a> studying the heat shock response.
-Before that (this list is getting too long) I got a PhD from the <a href="http://biomedical.rutgers.edu/">Department of Biomedical Engineering</a> at Rutgers University, where I worked in the lab of <a href="http://rci.rutgers.edu/~yannis/">Dr. Ioannis P. Androulakis</a> on computational systems biology of inflammation.
-If you're curious about more work-related stuff, <a href="/files/cv.pdf">here is my full CV</a>.
+Before that (this list is getting too long), I got a PhD from the <a href="http://biomedical.rutgers.edu/">Department of Biomedical Engineering</a> at Rutgers University, where I worked with <a href="http://rci.rutgers.edu/~yannis/">Dr. Ioannis P. Androulakis</a> on computational systems biology of inflammation.
+If you're curious about more work-related stuff, <a href="/files/cv.pdf">here is my full CV (a few years out of date now)</a>.

+In my free time, I like creating things.
+My most notable creation is <a href="https://basketball-gm.com/">Basketball GM</a>, the Internet's premier basketball management simulation video game.
+But I've done <a href="/projects/">some other cool stuff</a> too, and probably at least a few of <a href="/">my blog posts</a> and <a href="https://github.com/dumbmatter">GitHub projects</a> are interesting.

 You can find me all over the Internet: